swaptacular/swpt-k8s-config/README.md

 ```

 The next step is to bootstraps FluxCD from the Git server on your
 Kubernetes cluster.

-If you want to use your private container image
+If you want to use a private container image registry for the FluxCD
-registry for the FluxCD images, you will need to specify your registry
+images, you will need to add the following options to the `flux
+bootstrap` command:

+1. Specify your private registry with the `--registry
-in the `--registry` option (the default is "ghcr.io/fluxcd"), and add
+   registry.example.com/johndoe` option (the default is
-the `--registry-creds username:password` option in the `flux
+   "ghcr.io/fluxcd")

-bootstrap` command, giving the username and the password for your
+2. Give the username and the password for your private registry with
-private container image registry.
+   the `--registry-creds username:password` option.

+3. Specify the name of the image pull secret with the
+   `--image-pull-secret regcreds` option.
+The name must be "regcreds".

 ``` console
 $ sudo sh -c "sed -i '/git-server.simple-git-server.svc.cluster.local/d' /etc/hosts"